-7. Electronic aids means all types of computers, calculators and other types of electronic aids that are able to type, save or calculate.
+7. Electronic aids means all types of computers, calculators, mobile phones, smart watches and other types of electronic aids that are able to type, save or calculate.

 (2) CBS does not supply any facilities to enable the use of these electronic devices, including electricity.

 (3) CBS does not offer any technical assistance to any electronic equipment brought by the examinees.
 The student will not be credited with more minutes or a re-take exam if he/she is experiencing technical difficulties using his/her own equipment.